maxkalavera/react-component-isolator/README.md

 ### ReactIsolator

-Main component of the tool, can be conceptualized as a list to visualize every child component.
+The main component of the tool can be conceptualized as a list to visualize every child component.

 <br />

 ### IsolatedItem

-Component that holds the isolated element to visualize.
+The component that holds the isolated element to visualize.

 #### Props

-- `name`: Label to identify the component in visualizer.
+- `name`: Label to identify the component in the visualizer.
 - `jsxElement`: The component to render.

 ## License